My War Story: The WWII Memoir of Private Bill Lowcock (Book)

 Over the next year or so, I went through and structured the memoir so it would make sense for others.
 This included a lot of research, linking key parts of the story to dates, verifying the names and ranks of people mentioned, location names, and ensuring that vernacular of the time included a translation so modern generations would fully understand Bill’s experience.
 This included trawling through the Australian War Memorial Archives for photos that would better illustrate the story.

 All of this was done not to profit from Bill’s experience.
 In fact, far from it.
 Instead, I feel that there is a moral duty to see Bill’s story preserved.
 It represents an important moment in Australian and world history.
 Honestly, so much of the experience for me, in researching and compiling the book, educated me about the war in Singapore.
+I was happy to spend the time, money, and energy to preserve his legacy.
+I owe and we all owe a debt to Bill and all those who served.

 Scroll to Top